-Most events are posted on the college-wide calendar accessible through the mywcc portal.
+Most events are posted on the college-wide calendar accessible online at calendar.waubonsee.edu.
 Also, watch campus bulletin boards, Student Life easels or the campus plasma screens for information.
 Call the advisor of student organizations that may interest you, or attend the Involvement Fair, held at the beginning of each semester.
-Visit the Student Life Office in STC 126 for more information or see the calendar of Student Life events on mywcc.
+Visit the Student Life Office in STC 126 for more information or see the calendar of Student Life events on the college calendar.